rxbrad/es-theme-freeplay/README.md

 Additional Configurable Options
 -----------
 - You can replace the marquee on the Video view with metadata by editing the theme.xml file and changing metadata_none.xml to metadata_basic.xml
+- You can choose between a basic and metadata version of the Grid Vie wby editing the theme.xml file